Thursday, March 28, 2013

 Ministering to PALS and CALS (part II)

-Some ALS patients chose to be placed on a ventilator to help them breathe.
-Their lives are extended past the average 3- 5 years.
-Though doing so may be costly and burdensome on some families.
-One lady has been on a ventilator for twelve years and another man for fourteen years.
-They both have the best attitudes and are leading a good life despite of all the negative aspects of the disease.
+There are ALS patients who choose to be on a ventilator to help them breathe.
+Being on a ventilator could extend patients’ lives past the average of 3-5 years.
+However, doing so could be costly and a possible burden on families.
+One lady had been on a ventilator for twelve years and another man for fourteen.
+They had the best attitudes and led good lives despite the negative aspects.

-Some of the people I am following via Twitter, facebook and on their blogs use special devices to help them communicate their needs.
-One lady still has her voice and uses voice activated software to speak to the computer, and it types out the words.
-A lot of PALS can no longer use their hands because they are paralyzed.
-One man pecks with his middle fingers on both hands.
-Several PALS use a computer that tracks their eye gaze which in turn types out what they want written.
+Some people I follow on Twitter, Facebook, and blogs use special communication devices.
+One lady still has her voice and uses voice-activated software to speak to the computer and type words.
+Many people with ALS (PALS) can no longer use their hands because they are paralyzed.
+Using both hands, one man pecked the keyboard with his middle fingers, and several PALS used computers to track their eye movements and write.

 I have also joined the ALS Forum in which I post two chapters of this book each week.
 I wanted to be able to help people now.
 This is what I thought I should do.
 The threads I post on go under the Past Caregivers (CALS) section.
 CALS (caregivers of PALS look under this section for support and often have a lot of questions because of the PAL they are taking care of.
 I get excited when a CAL replies a nice comment to my thread.
 It is nice to “see” I may be helping someone now instead of waiting till the book was published!